Flight Lieutenant Chandler's service after 49 Squadron

 Chan eventually reached the Aircrew Disposal Centre at RAF Kinloss and remained there until March 1945.
-Chan was then posted to No:1 FPU (Film Photographic Unit) at Pinewood Studios where almost immediately he received a letter from Buckingham Palace and on the 6th March 1945 he was presented with his earlier DFC and recent Bar at the same ceremony.
+Chan was then posted to No:1 FPU (Film Photographic Unit) at Pinewood Studios where almost immediately he received a letter from Buckingham Palace.

+On the 6th March 1945 he was presented with his earlier DFC and recent Bar at the same ceremony.
 This double award meant that he was first in line, in front of several much more senior officers.